Adultery rips the fiber of relationships and hurts them to the very core.

 While some are unable to move, agape with shock, others want to leave right away and go as far as possible, hoping to avert the danger.

-At this stage of crisis, it is essential for the couple to remember not to make a decision about their relationship.
+At this stage of the crisis, it is essential for the couple to remember not to make a decision about their relationship.

 The shock will eventually wear off, and even though it might not feel like it at that moment, their entire relationship is not necessarily negated by the affair.
 There are parts of their relationship, and parts of themselves that still hold true.